 Wondering what factors are considered by The Master's University during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Character/Personal Qualities||Very Important|

 |Application Essay||Very Important|

 |Rigor of Secondary School Record||Important|

-To apply, all applicants to The Master's University must submit the following items.
-Double check with The Master's University's admissions department to confirm all application materials and requirements.
+To apply to The Master's University, all applicants must submit the following items.
+Make sure to check in with The Master's University's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

 Students admitted to The Master's University have an average unweighted GPA of 3.8.
 At The Master's University 40% of students ranked in the top 10% of their graduating class in high school, 70% were in the top 25% and 95% were in the top 50%.

 At The Master's University, student GPAs fall in the following ranges.

 |3.00 and 3.24||9%|